martin-t/rec-wars/README.md

 Licence
 -------

-All code is available under GPL-v3 or newer.
+All code is available under [GPL-v3](GPL-3.0.txt) or newer.

-All assets (maps, textures, sounds, etc.) are taken from the original RecWar by Willem Janssen.
+All assets (maps, textures, sounds, etc.) are taken from the original RecWar by Willem Janssen which is freely available online.